postman721/Jinja2-templatimg-with-Python3/README.md

 ![template](https://user-images.githubusercontent.com/29865797/111887140-b4420200-89db-11eb-82df-f2240f828a1f.png)

-Based on variabels the above will get generated.
+Based on declared variables, the above (or similar) will get generated.